conffuzz/conffuzz/README.md

 - [8.
 Pin Overhead Measurements](#8-pin-overhead-measurements)

 ## 1. ConfFuzz High-Level Information

+ConfFuzz supports sandbox scenarios (where an untrusted component is isolated from the rest of application containment purposes), as well as safebox scenarios (where a trusted, critical component is isolated from the application to protect it).
+It instruments arbitrary APIs and performs attacks through the API to trigger bugs in the trusted compartment.

+ConfFuzz supports any granularity of components; libraries, modules, or any arbitrary function-level API.

 Vulnerability types supported (as of the current version of this document):